 Exploring art, technology and design at Basecamp.
-Joined almost 5 years ago via an invitation from Joe T.
+Joined about 5 years ago via an invitation from Joe T.

 Fun question, and one I think about pretty often.

 Moving from Marketing design to Product design felt, at times, like changing careers.
 Marketing design is selling something you make.
 Product design is making something you sell.

 There’s so many lessons learned, and I’m still learning everyday.
 Here’s a few off the top of my head.

 Of course, this is a huge topic with plenty of opinions, room for debates, and plenty more perspectives.
 But these were a few quick ones that come to mind.

 First and foremost, I love using GrubHub.
 Keep up the good work, because you guys keep my tummy full and happy.